 Slice a good ripe banana in halves lengthwise, and place the pieces flat side down on an oblong hand-painted china plate; between the slices put a scoopful each of vanilla ice cream and chocolate ice cream; over one of these pour some chipped pecans and over the other, some pineapple fruit.

-For this banana split recipe, peel one banana, slice in two lengthwise and lay the slices parallel on a plate; place a ball of vanilla ice cream on one end of the slices; place over the banana crushed fresh strawberries and over all pour a thick marshmallow cream, then put a red maraschino cherry on a toothpick on the ice cream.
+For this old fashioned banana split recipe, peel one banana, slice in two lengthwise and lay the slices parallel on a plate; place a ball of vanilla ice cream on one end of the slices; place over the banana crushed fresh strawberries and over all pour a thick Marshmallow Creme, then put a red maraschino cherry on a toothpick on the ice cream.

 Peel and split a banana and lay the halves on a small oblong dish.
 On this put a scoopful of strawberry ice cream, and a similar quantity of coffee or vanilla ice cream.

 Put two of the pieces on the dish in an outward V-shape between the two molds of ice cream, and then place a slice of sweet orange around the entire dish in each of the vacant places, or four all told.

-Then take a spoon and refill the banana skins with the mixture, moulding it so that the cut edges of the skins will meet when filled; then place the bananas (sundaes) thus made in an ice cream cabinet to freeze and keep hard.
+Then take a spoon and refill the banana skins with the mixture, molding it so that the cut edges of the skins will meet when filled; then place the bananas (sundaes) thus made in an ice cream cabinet to freeze and keep hard.

 To serve, place one of the stuffed banana skins on a plate, put a scoopful of whipped cream on the side, sprinkling over it lightly a little ground cinnamon; serve with a spoon, glass of water, and a napkin.

 On a banana split dish place, a sound ripe banana which has been sliced lengthwise.
 Place on one end a scoopful of vanilla and strawberry ice cream, and on the other a scoopful of vanilla and chocolate ice cream.
 Over the whole pour sufficient lavender dressing, prepared as follows: